How do you pick the right business tools? Does it matter what software or plugins or platforms you use? Are you using too few? Too many?

 It’s how you use it – it’s why you’re using it – it’s if it’s useful for your business.

-Working with the team LKR has taught me this about social media.
-It ain’t about the social media tool, or the webinar, or the list, or the platform, it’s how you use it – it’s your ability to market yourself and share the right message on each platform.
+It is never about the social media tool, or the webinar, or the list, or the platform, it’s how you use it – it’s your ability to market yourself and share the right message on each platform.

 Same here – behind the scenes.

-Basecamp or Asana or Wrike or just plain ‘ole Google Calendar.
+Asana or Trello or Airtable or just plain ‘ole Google Calendar.
 Everyone wants to tell you that it matters, but it really…does not matter.

-Paypal or merchant account or another type of payment process.
+Stripe or Paypal or merchant account or another type of payment process.
 Does not matter – they all have their pluses and minuses.
 No one solution has everything you need.

 Tools are just your way of organizing your business, so you can do any number of the following tasks with ease: